Numb11/Magic_Mirror_Py/README.md

-**Undergraduate first year Computer Science project for COMCORE1C, by Joe Lyons**
+**Smrt Mirror device source code for Scientific Journal by Joe Lyons**

-This project explores the development process of a smart mirror, the scripts are programmed using Python, and designed to efficiently run on a Raspberry Pi (the mirror) and a Windows machine (configuration device).
+This repository holds the source code for a smart mirror device.

 <p align="center">
-  <h2>Project Images</h2>
+  <h2>Images</h2>
 </p>